Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/rules/_index.md

 * Turn the health deck facedown so you start with no handicaps at all.
 (In the base rules, you already start with one handicap---the top health card.)
 * Start with more Health cards.
+* The "Action Cards" expansion (see below) is also designed to make the game easier in most cases.

+To get more **information** (which usually makes the game easier and less random):

+* Whenever you successfully get a **new collectible**, you get an extra **reward**!
+Players may _draw 1 more card_ and _show their cards to each other_.
+(The only time you're allowed to do so.
+Still no other communication besides that!)
-* Consider **allowing discussion** at the end of each round.
+* Or onsider **allowing discussion** at the end of each round.
 You're still not allowed to explicitly state your cards, but may otherwise strategize or clarify rules when uncertain.
-* The "Action Cards" expansion (see below) is also designed to make the game easier in most cases.

 To make the game **harder**: